 As a condition for approving a preliminary plat for a proposed subdivision, the county required the construction of an access road and sewer across an adjacent parcel owned by the federal government.
-Alleging the cost of this condition was so great it would take all profit from the development, Kahuna claimed a taking of property and was a violation of substantive due process.
+Alleging the cost of this condition was so great it would take all profit from the development, Kahuna claimed a taking of property and a violation of substantive due process.
 The Washington Court of Appeals rejected Kahuna's categorical taking claim, applying Guimont v.
 Clarke and finding the property retained value and had not been physical invaded.
 Finding the access and sewer requirements imposed by the county were reasonably necessary for public health and safety and that no public benefit had been acquired, the court found it unnecessary to undertake a Penn Central balancing analysis.
-The court also rejected the substantive due process claim, concluding the cost of the conditions had more to do with the remoteness of the site than the county's choices as to conditions.
+The court also rejected the substantive due process claim, concluding the conditions were reasonably necessary to a legitimate public purpose, and the cost of the conditions had more to do with the remoteness of the site than the county's choices as to conditions.